jesusoctavioas/Apple-Developer-Documentation-Offline-Archive/README.md

 Download and maintain a complete offline archive of Apple Developer Documentation in AI-optimized formats (Markdown + JSON), with git-like incremental updates.

+## Changes
+- **Added option to download the apple vision pro development docs, using the flag '--frameworks vision'

 ## Features

 - **Offline Access** - Complete documentation available without internet